Rapha Racing Ltd Modern Slavery & Transparency in Supply Chains Statement

 During this period we continued to roll out our Master Service Agreement to all tier 1 suppliers.
 The Master Service agreement was built on an assessment of our existing policies related to Modern Slavery, in conjunction with legal consultation.
 This Master Service Agreement expands on and strengthens our Code of Conduct and enforces our position on conditions and working practices related to Modern Slavery.
 It has been designed to give support and stability to our suppliers, including delivery lead times and cost agreements.
 By return, it specifies that subcontracting must be approved by Rapha; supporting our efforts to map all our tier 1 and 2 subcontractors.
 This document is now integral to our ongoing supplier partnerships and in the rare instance that a Rapha supplier would not be willing to agree to this document, we will mutually agree a time to part ways.

-For the 2022 production seasons, which were sourced during the 2021 financial year, 21 of our Tier 1 supplier facilities reported on the Higg Index FSLM, up from 12 in the previous period, representing 76% of units produced, up from 41% in the previous period.
+For the 2023 production seasons, which were sourced during the 2022 financial year, 15 of our Tier 1 supplier facilities reported on the Higg Index FSLM, representing 85.7% of units produced, up from 76% in the previous period.

-We commenced rolling out the FSLM at Tier 2 at 14 facilities, representing 21% of business volume.
+We have rolled out the FSLM and FEM at tier 2 to 21 facilities, which represents 67% of 2023 business volume.

 Rapha works with a small number of strategic tier 1 suppliers, and a number of collaboration partners for special product releases.
 During the previous period we identified a need to define and strengthen our onboarding process for collaboration partners, to ensure our code of conduct is upheld.
 This included defining a social and labour check list, which requests whether the brand has a Supplier Code of Conduct based on the ILO conventions, a formal social responsibility process, a supply chain transparency process, a public modern slavery statement, and awareness of the UN Global Compact.
 We defined a requirement for long term collaboration partners to onboard their suppliers making Rapha product to onboard their tier 1 suppliers on to the Higg FSLM, and one-off suppliers to provide either a Higg FSLM or a social audit that Rapha approves based on its adherence to the ILO conventions, and whether it is recognised as a reputable sustainability standard by the ITC Sustainability Map.
 Rapha will vet potential new collaboration partners based on their social and labour compliance check list prior to sending POs, to avoid entering into a relationship with any brand that does not uphold our values.